EricLBuehler/candle/README.md

 `cargo run` should display a tensor of shape `Tensor[[2, 4], f32]`.

-Having installed `candle` with Cuda support, simply define the `device` to be on GPU:
+Having installed `lantern` with Cuda support, simply define the `device` to be on GPU:

 ```diff
 - let device = Device::Cpu;